You might experience this during the first interview

 If however, you have an understanding of your problem.
 Your counsellor might ask you

 The nature, severity and persistence of the problem would be explored.

 Taking the decision to go for counselling is not easy.
 It can even be anxiety-provoking.
 But, there is a silver lining to your dark clouds.
 And your counsellor will help you explore those sparks.

 If you feel like a counselling session can help you in any form

 If your loved ones urge you to seek help,

-And if spending money for a session is difficult, hopefully you can find NGOs and other organisations that provide sessions for free and/or at lower costs.
-Counselling will provide you an opportunity to have a dialogue, not only with the counsellor, but even with yourself.
+And if spending money for a session is difficult, hopefully, you can find NGOs and other organisations that provide sessions for free and/or at lower costs.
+Counselling will provide you with an opportunity to have a dialogue, not only with the counsellor but even with yourself.